auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 Compared to SAML, OpenID Connect is lighter weight and simpler to deal with.
 SAML is proven, powerful and flexible, but for the requirements of this app, that flexibility and power is not required.
 Identity federation (one of the most compelling reasons for adopting SAML) is not required here either, And if it ever became a requirement, it can be easily handled by Auth0, in the same way it deals with AD (that uses LDAP).

-For these reasons, ABC will use OpenID Connect for their implementation.
+For these reasons, ExampleCo will use OpenID Connect for their implementation.

 ### Authentication Flow